 MS4 communities need to update their stormwater regulations and ordinances (if you already have them) or develop and implement regulations for managing stormwater (if you do not have them).

 By the way, did I mention that all of the foregoing has to be addressed in your Stormwater Management Plan?
-The Hoyle, Tanner team of experts is available to assist you as needed with MS4 permit compliance.
-If you have questions, please contact me or Heidi Marshall for assistance.
+The Hoyle Tanner team of experts is available to assist you as needed with MS4 permit compliance.
+If you have questions, please contact Heidi Marshall for assistance.